gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 5. There are multiple devices with the same name.

    1. Check the devices in the Apple account.
 Delete old ones you no longer have.
-   2. When you upgrade an iPhone, the old one is not deleted from the account and iCloud might be track the old one instead of the new one.
+   2. When you upgrade an iPhone, the old one is not deleted from the account and iCloud might be tracking the old one instead of the new one.

 6. The account is locked.

    1. Log into the Apple account at www.icloud.com and unlock the account.
    2. Use the *FindMy* app to show the location of your devices.

-7. iCloud3 can not find configured the Apple device in the data Apple sent back.
+7. iCloud3 can not find the configured Apple device in the data Apple sent back.
 Check the *Configure > Update iCloud3 Device* screen and check the Apple iCloud3 Device selection field.
    1. Correct any errors that are displayed.
    2. Change it to *None*, Save the change, then select it again and Save again.
-   3. Delete the iCloud3 device and readd it.
+   3. Delete the iCloud3 device and re-add it.
    4. If you are using devices in multiple accounts, make sure the other Apple accounts are not waiting for a verification code to be entered.

 8. You get an Error Code 503 (Server Refused PwSRP Request)

-   Apple keeps track of how many times you try to log into the account is a small amount of time (time=unknown).
+   Apple keeps track of how many times you try to log into the account in a small amount of time (time=unknown).
 If there are too many failures, it will refuse the login request thinking it is a spam attack and return the 503 error.
 This may happen when the username/password are valid.
 There is nothing you can do but wait.
 After a period of time (time=unknown), Apple will accept the login and continue. iCloud3 identifies when this occurs and will retry the login on a variable delay (10-minutes, then 20-minutes, then 30, 40, 50 and 1-hour).

    1. Do not delete and reinstall iCloud3.

-   2. Do not delete any Apple session and cookie files on the *Configure > Tools* screen,
+   2. Do not delete any Apple session and cookie files on the *Configure > Tools* screen.

    3. Do not try to login again in a short time span.

-      You will only make it worse and it will take longer for Apple to reset it's timers and counters.
+      You will only make it worse and it will take longer for Apple to reset its timers and counters.

 ### What to do next to help solve the problem